Election Information

 Ballot marking devices are available to all voters with special accommodations for hearing, visual, physical and other disabilities.
 This provides voters the opportunity to independently vote a ballot in complete privacy.
 This terminal marks the voter’s selections on paper that becomes their ballot.
 Voters can select their choices using a touch screen.
 Personal adaptives may also be used to assist voters in making their selections.
 The completed ballot is then fed into a tabulator, which scans and records the votes.

-Every Michigan voter who offers to vote at the polls must show picture identification or sign an affidavit attesting they are not in possession of picture identification.
-(MCL 168.523) Voters can satisfy the ID requirement by showing a Michigan driver’s license or a Michigan personal identification card.
+Voters can satisfy the ID requirement by showing a Michigan driver’s license or a Michigan personal identification card.
 Voters who do not possess either document may show any of the following forms of picture ID as long as it is current:

 • Driver’s license or personal ID card from another state